jbossdemocentral/brms-coolstore-demo/README.md

    * u: alan  p: jbossbrms1!  (analyst)

-Option 3 - Generate iocker install
+Option 3 - Generate docker install
 ----------------------------------
 The following steps can be used to configure and run the demo in a docker container